Bangladesh Army: Pakistan period

-Liberation war 1971
+Bangladesh War of Independence

-In 1970 Sheikh Mujibur Rahman lead Bangladesh Awami League to win the General Elections of Pakistan.
-The Pakistan Army which was then in power refused to handover power and unrest broke out.
-On 25 March 1971 Pakistan Armed Forces cracked down on the civilian population of East Pakistan through the start of Operation Searchlight and Sheikh Mujibur Rahman declared the independence of Bangladesh.
-The Pakistan Army and allied paramilitaries killed hundreds of thousands of civilians and uniformed personnel.
-As a result, in March 1971, Bengali soldiers in East Pakistan revolted and the Bangladesh Liberation War started.
+In 1970, Sheikh Mujibur Rahman led Bangladesh Awami League to win the General Elections of Pakistan.
+The Pakistani military junta which was then in power refused to handover power and unrest broke out.
+On 25 March 1971, The Pakistan Armed Forces cracked down on the Bengali population and Bengali nationalists of East Pakistan through the start of Operation Searchlight and Sheikh Mujibur Rahman declared the independence of Bangladesh.
+Meanwhile, in March 1971, Bengali soldiers in East Pakistan revolted and the Bangladesh War of Independence started.
 There was a Bangladesh Army Sector Commanders Conference during 11–17 July 1971.
 The conference was held three months after the oath of the newly formed Bangladesh Government at Meherpur, Kushtia.
-During this conference, the structure and formation as well as resolving issues surrounding the organisation of the various sectors, strategy and reinforcements of the Bangladeshi forces was determined.
-It was of considerable historical importance from a tactical point of view, as it determined the command structure of the Bangladeshi forces throughout Bangladesh Liberation War.
+During this conference, the structure and formation as well as resolving issues surrounding the organisation of the various sectors, strategy and reinforcements of the Bangladeshi Forces was determined.
+It was of considerable historical importance from a tactical point of view, as it determined the command structure of the Bangladesh Forces throughout Bangladesh War of Independence.

 This conference was presided over by the Bangladesh interim government in exile, headed by then Prime Minister Tajuddin Ahmed and Colonel (Retd.)
 M. A. G. Osmani was made the chairman of the Joint Chiefs of Staff of the Bangladesh Armed Forces.
 M. A. G. Osmani was reinstated into active duty from his retirement.
 Principal participants of this conference included: Squadron Leader M. Hamidullah Khan, Major Ziaur Rahman, Major Abdul Jalil, Captain ATM Haider, Lt.
 Col. MA Rab and Major Khaled Mosharraf.

 As a result of this meeting, Bangladesh was divided into eleven sectors.
 These sectors were placed under the control of Sector Commanders, who would direct the guerilla war against Pakistani occupation forces.
 For better efficiency in military operations each of the sectors were also divided into a number of sub-sectors.
 As a point of note, the 10th Sector was under direct command of the Commander-in-Chief and included the Naval Commando Unit as a C-in-C's special force.

-Following the conference a period of prolonged guerrilla warfare was launched by Bangladesh Forces, which continued for a number of months.
+Following the conference a period of prolonged guerrilla warfare was launched by the Bangladesh Forces, which continued for a number of months.
 A further restructuring was undertaken and the Bangladesh Forces were organised into three brigade size combat groups: